arfatkazi/dopeguard/README.md

 License
-This project is for learning, portfolio, and demonstration purposes.
+This project is only  for Personal learning, portfolio, and demonstration purposes.